 What you can expect to see in the Kruger National Park.

-umSisi House, and the Jock of the Bushveld Conservancy, are situated within 20 minutes drive of Numbi Gate and the south-western section of the Kruger National Park.
+umSisi House, and the Jock of the Bushveld Conservancy, are situated within easy driving access of three gates into the south-western section of the Kruger National Park.
 We therefore benefit from a similar diversity of plant and animal life within the conservancy.
-To date, 120 different type of bird have been spotted on the farm as well as an extraordinary array of insects, reptiles and a few of the smaller mammals
+To date, 120 different type of bird have been spotted on the farm as well as an extraordinary array of insects, reptiles and a few of the smaller mammals species.

 - 147 species of mammals including the Big Five (lion, leopard, elephant, buffalo and rhino) and the Cheetah - the fastest land mammal in the world